kamilak5/portfolio/docs/index.md

 human-centered design, and LLM integration.
 If you're looking to **improve predictions, personalize user experience, or prototype AI-driven solutions** - you're in the right place.

-Here you’ll find a selection of my projects, including **end-to-end ML applications, EDA project, and user-focused prototypes.** Each project reflects my commitment to thoughtful design, clean data pipelines, and meaningful impact.
+Here you’ll find a selection of my projects, including **end-to-end ML application, a credit risk prediction model and an AI-powered language learning app.** Each project reflects my commitment to thoughtful design, clean data pipelines, and meaningful impact.

 [**Let’s solve smart problems together →**](contact.md)